buildkite/docs/pages/agent/v3/elastic_ci_aws/troubleshooting.md

 ## Instances are abruptly terminated

 This can happen when using Spot Instances.
 AWS EC2 sends a notification to a spot instance 2 minutes prior to termination.
-The agent intercepts that notification and attempts to gracefully shutdown.
+The agent intercepts that notification and attempts to gracefully shut down.
 If the instance does not shut down gracefully in that time, it is terminated.

-If 100% of your existing instances are Spot Instances, switch some of them to On-Demand Instances by setting `OnDemandPercentage` parameter to a value above zero.
+If all your existing instances are Spot Instances, switch some of them to On-Demand Instances by setting the `OnDemandPercentage` parameter to a value above zero.

 ## Stacks over-provision agents